Octavius-Dante/Arthelais/B-Important-Topics/Synchronous-Wait-Ui5/Readme.md

     console.log('test');
 }

 async function caller() {  // <<------------ Check here
  // Using await in a non-async function. const user = await getDetails();
 }

-// This will result in an syntax error caller();
+// This will result in displaying console message 'test' caller();